-PAWS for RMHC
+PAWS for RMC

 Meet Posey and Lemon, the hospital dogs who are healing with warm hearts and cold noses.